Ursynów: Parks and recreation

-In 2021, in Ursynów functioned 38 sports clubs operating as associations and foundations, and 5 commercial clubs.
-Among them was association football club KS SEMP Warszawa (also known as SEMP Ursynów).
-The area also includes the Arena Ursynów indoor sports stadium at 122 Pileckiego Street.
+In 2021, 38 sports clubs operating as associations and foundations, as well as 5 commercial clubs, were registered in Ursynów.
+This includes the association football club KS SEMP Warszawa (also known as SEMP Ursynów).
+The area also includes the Arena Ursynów indoor sports stadium, located at 122 Pileckiego Street.

-At 266 Puławska Street is also located the Służewiec Racecourse, with two race circuits, primary turf track with the length of 2,300 m, and a secondary dirt track with the length of 1,930 m.
+The district also features the Służewiec Racecourse at 266 Puławska Street, with two race circuits, a primary turf track with the length of 2,300 m (1.4 miles) and a secondary dirt track with the length of 1,930 m (1.2 miles).
 Every year, the venue hosts the Great Warsaw Race, the most prestigious horse race in Poland.

-Transport
+Transportation

-Ursynów has five stations of the M1 line of Warsaw Metro rapid transit underground system.
+The district has five stations of the M1 line of Warsaw Metro rapid transit underground system.
 They are: Imielin, Kabaty, Natolin, Stokłosy, and Ursynów.
-There is also the Kabaty Technical and Parking Station, the motive power depot of the transit system.
+It also has the Kabaty Technical and Parking Station, a motive power depot for the metro system.

-Within the district are also three railway stations, operated by the Polish State Railways.
+Within Ursynów are also present three railway stations, operated by the Polish State Railways.
 This includes Warszawa Jeziorki and Warszawa Dawidy, at the railway line no. 8, between Warsaw West and Kraków Main stations, and Warszawa Okęcie, which provides transit links with the Warsaw Chopin Airport in the nearby Włochy district.

 The area is additionally crossed by several motorways.
-At its western boundary is expressway S79, connecting Mokotów to the Warsaw Chopin Airport and the Expressway S7, from north to south.
-It intersects with Expressway S2, leading to the east to Wilanów and Expressway S17.
+The expressway S79 runs alongside its western boundary, connecting Mokotów to the Warsaw Chopin Airport and the Expressway S7 on the north–south axis.
+It intersects with Expressway S2, leading east to Wilanów and Expressway S17.
 Part of it includes a tunnel with a length of 2.3 km (1.4 miles).
-It also intersects with the national road 79, formed by the Puławska Street.
+It also intersects with the national road 79, formed by Puławska Street.